 That means you can scale in the tens of thousands of site visitors easily and it won’t drag your site down.
 (This happens, which is where low-grade hosting really puts the pressure on you.)

 I share more on Bluehost and Siteground here, and which I recommend depending on the stage you are at in starting out with your site in WordPress.
-(I also share straightforward recommendations for blogging in general relating to WordPress here.)
+(I also share additional recommendations for tools and resources here.)

 Essentially, invest where you can in the hosting that puts your site in a good place for the future.